-On our router we have chosen ‘Identification Required’ to ensure a password is needed to access the wireless network.
-We have chosen WPA2 for the Key Management Protocol (may be called Security Type) which is the best level of security currently available – highly recommended.
+On my router I have chosen ‘Identification Required’ to ensure a password is needed to access the wireless network.
+I have chosen WPA2 for the Key Management Protocol (may be called Security Type) which is the best level of security currently available – highly recommended.

-Here you enter the old router password that you used in Step 3 to access these configuration pages and then enter a new password (usually twice to confirm it) and apply/save the settings.
+Here you can enter the old router password that you used in Step 3 to access these configuration pages, then enter a new password (usually twice to confirm it) and apply/save the settings.
 Try to use a password of at least 8 characters.

-Important: Do not forget this new password or you will not be able to access these configuration pages of your router in future without resetting the router back to factory settings and setting it all up again!
+Important: Do not forget this new password or you will not be able to access the router configuration pages in future without resetting the router back to factory settings and setting it all up again!